ekhh/anki-spell-checker/README.md

 ### Features

 > [!IMPORTANT]
-> This add-on currently only works on Windows and Linux; macOS is not yet supported.
+> This add-on only works on Windows and Linux; macOS is not yet supported.

 - Supports multiple languages.
 - Supports customized dictionaries.